5/7/2024

 Ken Worthington

-Hi, good morning, and thanks for taking the questions.
-When we look at fundraising and private markets and contributions to fee paying AUM, less of the quarterly flows today are being generated by current fundraising and more is coming from CNY F-POM.
+Hi, good morning and thanks for taking the questions.
+When we look at fundraising in private markets and contributions to fee-paying AUM, less of the quarterly flows today are being generated by current fundraising and more is coming from CNY F-POM.
 Can you talk about how fundraising is evolving here and changes to preferences in terms of fund structure that you're seeing from your investors in private markets?

 speaker

-Sure, it's Michael.
+Sure.
+It's Michael.
 Thanks.
-So I think that what you're highlighting is really more of a function of, you know, like what happened last quarter as opposed to a, you know, a trend or anything.
-John just, you know, talked about, you know, $4 billion of re-ups.
+So I think that what you're you're highlighting is really more of a function of, you know, like what happened last quarter as opposed to a, you know, a trend or anything.
+John just, you know, talked about, you know, four billion re-ups.
 We think it's done by the end of the year.
-And, you know, and obviously that doesn't include any of the specialized fund fundraising and that doesn't include any new client, you know, activity or new programs for existing clients.
+And obviously that doesn't include any of the specialized fund fundraising and that doesn't include any new client activity or new programs for existing clients.
 So generally robust environment there.
 We've said before on these calls that there has been a shift in the industry.
-I think we talked about this early, like literally as we were coming to market back in 2020 and that there, and it's why we published and continue to publish CNY F-POM because in the separate account space for some co-mingled funds in the industry, certain strategies, capital comes in on either a fee on a time ramp in basis or a fee on an as invested basis as opposed to a fee on a committed, you know, capital basis.
-And we have accounts, we have co-mingled funds that have both.
+I think we talked about this early, like literally as we were coming to market back in 2020, And it's why we published and continue to publish CNYF, Tom, because in the separate account space for some commingled funds in the industry, certain strategies, capital comes in on either a fee on time rampant basis or a fee on an as-invested basis as opposed to a fee on a committed capital basis.
+And we have accounts, we have commingled funds that have both.
 When we price our funds, we're always looking at effective fee and trying to price.
-I think John once talked about this in a quarterly call.
-We're trying to neutralize the price to neutrality on effective fee, you know, as opposed to, you know, because those, the way these structures work are different, but I don't think there's any change that has occurred.
-Frankly, I think by the time, you know, we were coming public in 2020 and we were talking about it, CNY F-POM is part of our initial offering.
-There had been, you know, there had been a significant change in the industry and certainly, you know, nothing reversing that trend over the last four years.
-Effective fee rates on fee paying AUM have stayed stable and, and obviously the individual investor market offers opportunity for improved, you know, fee to some extent.
-And so I think the fee, the effective fee rates are good, but the structure of, you know, that changed a while ago and that's continuing, but it is nothing, you know, short term.
+I think John once talked about this on a quarterly call.
+We're trying to price to neutrality on effective fee, you know, as opposed to, you know, because the way these structures work are different.
+But I don't think there's any change that has occurred, frankly, I think by the time, you know, we were coming public in 2020 and we were talking about it, CMYF on this part of our initial offering, there had been, you know, there had been a significant change in the industry and certainly, you know, nothing reversing that trend over the last four years.
+Effective fee rates on fee-paying AUM have stayed stable and, you know, And obviously the individual investor market offers opportunity for improved, you know, fee to some extent.
+And so I think the fee, the effective fee rates are good, but the structure of, you know, that changed a while ago and that's continuing, but it's nothing, you know, short term.
 It's something that is a part of the industry today.
-It's something we've talked about, you know, we talked about literally years ago and if I think go into perhaps, I think we may dug into it a little bit deeply on one of the calls.
+It's something we've talked about, you know, we talked about literally years ago and I think dove into perhaps, I think we may have dug into it a little bit deeply on one of the calls.

 speaker